-What we liked: The Amerisleep pillow isn’t cheap, but the company stands behind its product.
+What do we love it for?
+The Amerisleep pillow isn’t cheap, but the company stands behind its product.
 You can try out the pillow for up to 100 nights risk-free.
 If you commit to it, Amerisleep backs your pillow with a 10-year warranty.

-What could be better: Amerisleep’s Bio-Pur foam is open-cell to enhance breathability.
+What were we disappointed with?
+Amerisleep’s Bio-Pur foam is open-cell to enhance breathability.
 But without a gel infusion or a Tencel cover, the pillow can still sleep hot on warmer nights.

 The Brooklyn Bedding Luxury pillow is one of the best firm pillows available for side sleepers.
 This pillow is constructed with a dense, solid layer of memory foam that cradles you head and conforms to your body without allowing you to sink.
 Side sleepers loved that the pillow keeps your neck and back in alignment throughout the night without leaving you slowly compressing into the bed.